clinicalml/onboarding_human_ai/README.md

 The algorithm IntegrAI can be used to compare two models, or look at the errors of a single model.

 For a demo, see [colab jupyter notebook](https://colab.research.google.com/drive/1L22IX965T_fzbMP7BNAH7PkhJYW2Ekrg?usp=sharing).
+The main code is in the folder [integrai](integrai)

 ![Overview of IntegrAI procedure](figure1_teach.jpg)